Akashtailor-exe/30-days-of-verilog/README.md

 # 30 Days of Verilog

-### Repo is not updating daily.
-I am posting consistently on Linkedin
+### Repo was not updated daily.
+I posted consistently on Linkedin

 <p align="center">
   Embark on a journey through 30 days of Verilog exploration! 🌟